PerisD/Sac2.0/index.md

 #### Assemblies and quality check with iWGS v1.0
 ```
-[NAME].ctl: describe the information about PE and MP illumina reads, assemblers to use, checkpoints to perform and quality assessment of the genome assemblies.
+[NAME].ctl: describe the information about PE and MP illumina reads, assemblers to use, checkpoints to perform and quality assessment of the genome assemblies (example included in the scripts folder STRAINNAME.ctl)

 XXXXreads2iWGS2Assembly.py
 ./iWGS -s [NAME].ctl --Real